 If you start to have any of these symptoms, you should discuss them with your medical team straight away.

-- Couch to 5K – Designed to get people up and running over a period of nine weeks.
+- Couch to 5K – An NHS programme designed to get people up and running over a period of nine weeks.

 - parkrun – Free, organised 5k runs held every Saturday at 9am throughout the country for people of all fitness levels and abilities.